Pratt Institute: Historic sites

-A number of Pratt Institute's buildings and landscapes are historically significant.
+Several Pratt Institute's buildings and landscapes are historically significant.
 The Pratt Institute Historic District is a national historic district that comprises 10 contributing buildings built between 1885 and 1936.
 Several buildings are recognized as being New York City Designated Landmarks.
 It was listed on the National Register of Historic Places in 2005 and was awarded the Getty Foundation Campus Heritage Grant.
 Two buildings outside the historic district, Higgins Hall and the Caroline Ladd Pratt House are also listed on the historic register as being a part of the Clinton Hill Historic District.
 The buildings and structures listed on the U.S. National Register of Historic Places for their architectural or historical significance are:

 Residence halls

 Pratt, a residential campus, offers seven different residence options for its students.
-All residence hall students are provided with a bed (twin extra-long), a desk, a chair and a dresser.
-Students residing in a dorm without in unit kitchens are required to be on a mandatory meal plan (Stabile, Emerson, ELJ, and Pantas), while those with in unit kitchens are able to sign up for an optional meal plan (Willoughby and Grand Avenue).
+All residence hall students are provided with a bed (twin extra-long), a desk, a chair, and a dresser.
+Students residing in a dorm without in-unit kitchens are required to be on a mandatory meal plan (Stabile, Emerson, ELJ, and Pantas), while those with in-unit kitchens can sign up for an optional meal plan (Willoughby and Grand Avenue).
 Emerson Place, Leo J. Pantas Hall, and Vincent A. Stabile Hall are the primary freshman dorms.
 In total, 51 percent of undergraduate students reside on campus while 92 percent of incoming freshmen students reside on campus.
 Pratt offers the following residence halls for students to choose from: